What Does Full Spectrum Mean? – Cannabinoids, Terpenes, and the Entourage Effect

 Ulcer Improvement

-Beyond the potential therapeutic effects of terpenes themselves, they can also have the benefit of added synergistic effects when combined with cannabinoids.
-For example, myrcene can assist cannabinoids such as THC and CBD in passing across the brains protective blood-brain barrier, thus increasing their interaction potentials.
+Beyond the potential therapeutic effects of terpenes in cannabis themselves, they can also have the benefit of added synergistic effects when combined with cannabinoids via the entourage effect of cannabis.
+For example, myrcene can assist cannabinoids such as THC and CBD in passing across the brains protective blood-brain barrier, thus increasing their interaction potentials and highlighting the importance of terpenes.

 To begin your cannabis medicine journey today, book an appointment now with the Savikalpa Virtual Clinic for an online doctor consultation, or request more information from a member of our highly trained clinic staff (eclinic@savikalpa.com).